Kelsey Creek (Lake County): Geothermal field

+Ecology

 Annual precipitation in the upper part ranges from 25 to 80 in, with highest rainfall along the crest of the Mayacamas Mountains.

 At one time valley oak woodlands may have covered most of Big Valley, and some remnants of these woodlands remain near the shores of the lake and along watercourses.

 Better roads in the early 20th century led to an increase in production of walnuts, pears and grapes, mainly in the flat part of Big Valley.

 Most of Big Valley is now used for agriculture or is urbanized.